How do I find where JDK is installed on my windows machine?

 Check the folder structure:

 An established JDK directory has specific subfolders.
-Confirm it possesses bin
+Confirm it possesses bin, lib, and others.

 Detailed guide on navigating JDK detection problems